Orange-OpenSource/conllueditor/README.md

 ![Empty nodes](doc/tree_emptynode.png)

 The flat graph mode also displays enhanced dependencies.
+In this mode enhanced dependencies can be added/modified/deleted (activate `edit enhanced dependencies`). if the button `show basic in enhanced` is active, all enhanced dependency relations which are also a basic dependency, are displayet too.

 ![empty nodes](doc/graph_emptynode.png)